Labia stretching: Links to other practices

 Scholars link labial elongation with genital tattooing.
-Elsdon Best wrote about the Maori (published in 1924, but apparently referring to a historical custom he had not witnessed himself): "Women were occasionally tattooed on the private parts, and this was a custom among Fijian women.
+Elsdon Best wrote about the Māori (published in 1924, but apparently referring to a historical custom he had not witnessed himself): "Women were occasionally tattooed on the private parts, and this was a custom among Fijian women.
 It was alluded to as a tara whakairo."
 Belgian missionary Gustaaf Hulstaert wrote about genital tattooing in 1938 in Le mariage des Nkundó, about the Mongo people of the Congo: "Both women and men wear tattoos, but it is more common among women.
 For women, it is considered more sexual and often located near the sex organs."

 Quoted on the overview of the Mongo people by the Database for Indigenous Cultural Evolution at the University of Missouri.
 Bronisław Malinowski wrote about the Trobriand Islands in The Sexual Life of Savages in North-Western Melanesia:

 The body, as distinguished from the face, is very seldom painted, and no tattoo markings are ever visible.
 I am told that girls at the time of their first menstruation are tattooed round the vagina.
 This tattooing is called ki'uki'u, and is done, according to my informants, for aesthetic purposes.